 Writing & Speaking

-Write website content for specific industry sectors to increase brand relevance and reach
+Wrote website content for specific industry sectors to increase brand relevance and reach

-Communicate with editors to discuss methods and recommendations so as to continuously improve
+Communicated with editors to discuss methods and recommendations so as to continuously improve

 In August 2016 I was asked to speak at a local event called The Power of Being a Girl.
 Hosted by the YWCA and Wausau Women's Community, it was a day long workshop where young girls had the opportunity to learn about healthy relationships, engage with their peers in discussion, and participate in fun crafts and activities.
 As a featured speaker I talked about my personal struggles with insecurity as well as ways to cope with feelings of inadequacy and isolation.
 I adapted this personal writing piece for my presentation.